 Monetary Policy Meetings (MPMs)

-MPMs are held once or twice a month, for one or two days.
+MPMs are held eight times a year, each time for two days.
 At the MPMs, the Policy Board members discuss and decide the guideline for monetary market operations.
 The monetary policy decisions are made by a majority vote of the nine members of the Policy Board, which consists of the Governor, the two Deputy Governors, and the six other members.

 In addition to in-depth research and analysis on economic and financial conditions, the Bank studies and examines various matters concerning monetary policy, such as monetary policy strategies and instruments as well as the financial system.
 The Bank makes use of its research findings as the basis for deciding monetary policy.

 The experience of a number of countries shows that conduct of monetary policy tends to come under pressure to adopt inflationary policies.
 For this reason, it has become the norm throughout the world for monetary policy to be conducted by a central bank that is neutral and independent from the government, and equipped with the requisite expertise.

 The Act states, "The Bank of Japan's autonomy regarding currency and monetary control shall be respected."
 Of course, it is important that the Bank's monetary policy and the basic stance of the government's economic policy be mutually harmonious, and thus it is stipulated that the Bank shall "always maintain close contact with the government and exchange views sufficiently."